Temple, It’s time to rename O’Connor Plaza - The Temple News

 The decision to remove names from buildings and landmarks on campus rests with the Board of Trustees or its designee.
 This action may be taken if it’s determined that the association with the donor or honoree could significantly harm the university’s reputation, standing, integrity or conflict with university values.

 Temple boasts of creating a community of inclusivity and a welcoming environment, according to its missions and values.
-A university is unable to enact those goals while naming such an integral part of the campus after a man who chose to defend the actions of Bill Cosby.
+A university is unable to enact those goals while naming such an integral part of the campus after a man who accepted the role of legal defendant for Bill Cosby.

 Even though name changes don’t happen often, this extraordinary circumstance merits it.
 Temple can recognize what O’Connor has done for the university, but it does not have to include a namesake on such a central part of campus.

-Note: CORRECTION: A previous version of this story that was published on Nov.
-11 has been revised.
-The current version of the story published on Nov.
-16 reflects those revisions.